 Article 3 of the Resolution stipulates a number of deadlines to be met by the financial institutions.
 These cover 4 actions: amending the individual and corporate account opening procedures, and registration with IRS.
 Such obligations commenced on 1 July 2014 and the deadline was 30 June 2015.
 In the event of failure by the financial institution to meet such deadlines, they shall instantly fulfill all obligations preceding 31 December 2015, in all cases.

 $250,000 for Corporate, $50,000 for Individuals

-Article 2 of the Resolution species the amounts to be reviewed in the US entities operating in the State of Kuwait, having one or more accounts, totaling over $250,000, or equivalent in other currencies, as of 30 June 2014.
+Article 2 of the Resolution specifies the amounts to be reviewed in the US entities operating in the State of Kuwait, having one or more accounts, totaling over $250,000, or equivalent in other currencies, as of 30 June 2014.
 For individuals subject to FATCA, having one or more accounts, totaling $50,000 – $1,000,000, or equivalent in other currencies, as of 30 June 2014.
-Review shall be completed no later than 30 June 2016.
+The review shall be completed no later than 30 June 2016.